ablwr/info654sp20/assignments/personal_homepage.md

 -   At least one valid use of the html5 footer element

--   To turn the project in, students will need to host their code somewhere accessible to the instructors.
-The simplest way to do this is to use Glitch (<https://glitch.com/>), and turn the project in with a link to the "Live App" preview.
-(Previously, we suggested Mozilla Thimble (<https://thimble.mozilla.org/en-US/>), but Thimble projects are now being migrated to Glitch).
+-   To turn the project in, students will need to host their code somewhere accessible to the instructor.
+The simplest way to do this is to use Glitch (<https://glitch.com/>).
+(I will demonstrate this service and how to use it in class.)
 Other file hosting options are also available if students want to try self-hosting or other means.

 **A suggestion on how to start:**

-First create a plan for the pages you\'d like to include, along with an outline of what will appear on each page\
+- First create a plan for the pages you\'d like to include, along with an outline of what will appear on each page
-Create a basic, valid HTML5 template, and save a version for each of those pages\
+- Create a basic, valid HTML5 template, and save a version for each of those pages\
-Then, link those pages together\
+- Then, link those pages together\
-Then, add basic content to the pages using block elements\
+- Then, add basic content to the pages using block elements\
-Then, add images to the pages\
+- Then, add images to the pages\
-Then, style the pages as you\'d like, adding attributes to the HTML elements and controlling how they are styled\--across all pages\--using an external style sheet\
+- Then, style the pages as you\'d like, adding attributes to the HTML elements and controlling how they are styled\--across all pages\--using an external style sheet\
-From there, make sure the other details and requirements for specific pages are in place
+- From there, make sure the other details and requirements for specific pages are in place

 Sites that you may find helpful, in addition to those listed among the class readings: